vuestorefront/vue-storefront/packages/core/docs/aboutyou/api-client.md

 ### AboutYou tokens handling

 AboutYouCloud platform requires tokens to load data from the API.
-Cart and Wishlist tokens have to be generated on the frontend side and stored to prevent generating them multiple times.
-The token structure used in the theme is UUID concatenated with timestamp to prevent possible collisions.
+Cart and Wishlist tokens should be generated on the front-end side and stored to prevent recreating them multiple times.
+The token structure used in the theme is UUID concatenated with a timestamp to avoid possible collisions.

 An example token generator is stored in `packages/about-you/theme/helpers/utils/generateToken.js` and is being used in a following way: